Best children’s books of 2020 reveal a growing diversity

 Bright and bold as Keith Haring’s art, this book follows the artist’s ever-energetic creative drive.
 Author Burgess and illustrator Cochran show how generous a person he was, and how children played a central part in his life and work.

-By Carole Lindstrom.
-Illustrated by Michaela Goade.
+By Carole Lindstrom, illustrated by Michaela Goade

 (Roaring Brook, ages 4 to 6)